Azure Newsletter: June 2017

 Azure Friday’s Scott Hanselman learns how to create an Azure SQL Database instance in Azure from the command line using Azure CLI 2.0.
 Azure CLI 2.0 is the cross-platform command-line tool for managing Azure resources that is written in Python, updated every two weeks, and available as open source on GitHub (Azure/azure-cli).
 Watch now.

 Azure Cosmos DB: CLI support extended

 Azure Cosmos DB has new command-line interface (CLI) commands for create, read, update, and delete operations on databases and collections, as well as for scaling container throughput.
 To learn more about the sample scripts available, visit the Azure CLI samples for Azure Cosmos DB webpage.

 Azure Network Watcher now available in all public Azure regions

 We recently made Azure Network Watcher available in all public Azure regions.
 Azure Network Watcher is a tool that allows customers to monitor and diagnose their network connectivity through automated packet captures and network flow logs.

 Azure SQL Analytics in public preview

 Azure SQL Analytics, a solution based on Azure Log Analytics, can help manage and monitor your Azure SQL Database instances.
-Look at health, performance, and utilization of your SQL databases using dashboard views with built-in, detailed reports and alerts.
-Collect and store related metrics, search and query the stored telemetry, and correlate and visualize the query results—to detect, triage, and respond to issues before they impact your users.
-This is available as part of Insight & Analytics in Microsoft Operations Management Suite.
+Look at health, performance, and utilisation of your SQL databases using dashboard views with built-in, detailed reports and alerts.
+Collect and store related metrics, search and query the stored telemetry, and correlate and visualise the query results—to detect, triage, and respond to issues before they impact your users.
+This is available as part of Insight and Analytics in Microsoft Operations Management Suite.